-- Determination of the longevity, mortality and morbidity assumptions used in the calculation of the insurance contract liabilities; the assumptions for the rate of future longevity, mortality and morbidity are based on the Company's internal experience and judgements about how experience may vary in the future.
-This assessment takes into account market benchmarking, internal experience studies and independent industry data.
+- Determination of the longevity, mortality and morbidity assumptions used in the calculation of the insurance contract liabilities; the assumptions for the rate of future longevity are based on the Company's internal experience and judgements about how experience may vary in the future.
+This assessment takes into account internal experience studies and independent industry data.
 The long-term assumptions are adjusted to reflect the Company's view on the effects of the Covid-19 pandemic on claims experience in the medium to long-term, informed by emerging experience and industry studies. - Determination of the directly attributable expense assumptions used in the calculation of the insurance liabilities.
 These represent the expected future costs that relate directly to the fulfilment of the underlying insurance policies and are based on management's best estimate of these future costs, and on an appropriate allocation between servicing new and existing business. - Determination of valuation interest rates used to discount the liabilities, which are sensitive to the assumptions made, for example, on credit default of the backing assets.
 These assumptions take into account consideration of market experience and historic internal data.
 The valuation interest rate is also sensitive to the selection of the reference portfolio of assets chosen to back the liabilities. - Determination of the compensation required for bearing the uncertainty about the amount and timing of the cash flows arising from non-financial risks as insurance contracts are fulfilled, in the calculation of the Risk Adjustment. - Determination of the weighting of the coverage units, used to calculate the contractual service margin (CSM) amortisation in the year, between the payment phase and the deferral phase for deferred annuities.
-Judgement is required to combine the different coverage units so that they fairly reflect the services provided. - Determination of the transition date CSM under IFRS 17 incorporated judgement.
-In particular, the transition date CSM for business transitioned using the fair value methodology persist into the closing valuation of the CSM until those portfolios expire.
+Judgement is required to combine the different coverage units so that they fairly reflect the services provided.

-Note 22 includes a sensitivity analysis on post-tax Company profit and Company equity to reasonable alternative assumptions.
+Note 20 includes a sensitivity analysis on post-tax Company profit and Company equity to reasonable alternative assumptions.